PouryaMansouri/Maktab93_onlienShop/README.md

 ### Deliverables:

 - Updated Git repository with code for product listing and shopping cart features.
+- A `README.md` file with instructions on how to set up and run the project using Docker.

 ### Section 3: Checkout Process and Email Notifications (100 points)